CabotMC/Aidoneus/README.md

 ```
 dotnet publish -c Release -o out Aidoneus/Aidoneus.csproj
 ```
-The generatied binaries will be in the `out` directory.
+The generated binaries will be in the `out` directory.

 ## Building the music plugin
 The music plugin is an example plugin that most people probably want to use.
 It provides basic Youtube playback through a few commands.